jsdelivrbot/Daze.Api/README.md

 *v.0.2.0*

-- started using suave for wbeb apis
+- started using suave for web apis
 - init admin area
 - addedd pagination for posts